taxigy/bavaria/README.md

 ## Tax ID

-You receive one by mail after you first register in Germany.
+You receive one by mail after you first register in Germany, after 4+ weeks.
 If you went to register with the whole family (which is the right way to do), all members receive envelopes with their Tax IDs.

 No need to go to Finanzamt.